 From Eminence, an Inspirational Romance

-It was during one evening while the soldier lay sleeping on his mat on the floor of a side room, and Ahnna vigilantly sat close by, cutting out cloth to be used for fresh bandages, that she overheard her father and the doctor in the wide foreroom in the middle of the house, discussing the house’s one remaining war patient.
+During one evening while the soldier lay sleeping on his mat on the floor of a side room, and Ahnna vigilantly sat close by, cutting out cloth to be used for fresh bandages, she overheard her father and the doctor in the wide foreroom in the middle of the house.
+They were discussing the house’s one remaining war patient.

 “It makes no sense for him to have gone out to fight,” the doctor asserted.
 “He did his part for our military in his youth.
 He has helped to train enough younger men under him.”